Maratus jactatus

 Maratus jactatus (colloquially named sparklemuffin) is a species of the genus Maratus (peacock spiders), an Australian member of the jumping spider family.
-Maratus jactatus are from the jumping spider group Salticidae.
-The name jactatus is Latin for rocking - derived from their signature mating rituals.
+Maratus jactatus is from the jumping spider group Salticidae.
+The name jactatus is Latin for rocking—derived from their signature mating rituals.
 Maratus jactatus have the ability to jump lengths up to 50 times their size.
 They have been collected only in Wondul Range National Park in southern Queensland.
-Sparklemuffins are very small spiders that range from being four to six millimeters in length, similar to the length of a grain of rice.
-The males are close to four and one half millimeters long, which is smaller compared to the female who are about five and three tenths millimeters long.
+Sparklemuffins are very small spiders that range from 4 to 6 millimeters in length, similar to the length of a grain of rice.
+The males are close to 4.5 millimeters long, which is smaller compared to the females, who are about 5.3 millimeters long.